Asda Story

-Asda Story is a massively multiplayer online role-playing game developed by MaxOn Soft Corp.
-It is published by GamesCampus for the North American market, Play Media Group for the market in Europ], OnGame for the Brazilian market, nDoors for the market in Japan, GamePower7 for the MENA market (under the title World of Secrets (عالم الأسرار)) and mGame for the market in Korea.
+Asda Story was a Fantasy massively multiplayer online role-playing game developed by the MaxOn Soft corporation.
+It was published by GamesCampus for the North American market, Play Media Group for the market in Europe, OnGame for the Brazilian market, nDoors for the market in Japan, GamePower7 for the MENA market (under the title World of Secrets (عالم الأسرار)) and mGame for the market in Korea.

 The Open Server for Asda Story launched on August 5, 2008.
 The game was originally called "MicMac Online" in Japan and Korea.
 The Japanese MicMac service was closed on September 30, 2008, after running for two years.
 The service in North America from GamesCampus also came to a close on August 1, 2011.
 The game was succeeded by its sequel Asda 2 Evolution which shut down on July 15, 2015.

 Gameplay

 The game has a Soul Mate system where two players can become Soul Mates.
-If one Soul Mate is offline, the player can help to level up his soul mate's character.
+If one Soul Mate is offline, the player can help to level up his Soul Mate's character.
 Experience will be stored for the Soul Mate that is offline.
 Soul Mates also have access to special skills available only to them.
-However the soul mate system is still largely unfinished.